 In many ways this was a natural evolution because the founders of the Alliance always envisioned its work on sustainable agriculture as a subset of the larger goal of sustainability.
 The Alliance committed itself to supporting multi-faceted, creative, engaging and impactful projects that could demonstrate the various aspects of sustainability in a positive way and lead to systemic change.

-In 1996, the Alliance began utilizing The Natural Step Framework, a powerful sustainability educational framework developed in Sweden.
 It offered seminars and established a partnership with Swedish leaders resulting in organized tours across the US and Sweden beginning in 1997.

 This led to an array of other sustainability initiatives, including the Junk Mail Tree Project, Sustainable City Initiative and the co-founding of the annual Living Green Expo (now the Eco Experience) with other non-profits, state agencies and businesses.
 The Alliance also changed to increasingly electronic communications, creating its first website and shifting its newsletter “Manna” into one of the first tree-free monthly e-newsletters.
 In April 2002, Sean Gosiewski became the Alliance’s Executive Director.